Korneliia08/Rayal-Park/README.md

 * made in HTML, SCSS,JS,
 * it is a responsive website,
 * made some animations using transform,
-* made using samantic tegs,
+* made using semantic tegs,
 * using small library AOS to animate elements on page during scroll.

   ## 📖 Libraries: